Falcotte/Signal-Bus/README.md

 You can extend the bus by:

-* Implementing custom editors that use reflection over `_subscribers`.
+* Implementing custom editors that use reflection over `_subscribersByType`.

 * Building higher-level abstractions like domain events, gameplay messages, or animation triggers.